Last Updated on October 14, 2022 by Griselda M.

 The best fruits to use with ghost peppers in a jelly sauce or jam include apricot, strawberry, and mango!
 These are sweet enough to lower the pepper’s heat level, without completely changing the flavor of the ghost pepper.

 What about salsa?
 Ghost pepper salsa is just as delicious!
 Except, instead of fruit, you use various tomatoes, onions, and garlic to create a delicious flavor that is perfect for chips and as a topping on many foods.
 Thinking of what to make with ghost peppers, you can get creative!

 There are hundreds of different types of salsas with unique flavors, try something new!
 When looking and seeing what to make with ghost peppers, include your favorite foods.
 This will make the process a lot easier!

 Ghost Pepper Hot Sauce

 Who doesn’t love hot sauce?
 This is possibly one of my favorite ghost pepper recipes, ghost pepper hot sauce!
 Keep in mind though that one drop goes a long way!
-You can easily send yourself running to the doctor because of the heat levels which includes developing redness and rashes on your face!
+You can easily send yourself running to the doctor because of the heat levels which include developing redness and rashes on your face!

 Making your own is a long process that includes vinegar, salt, seasonings, and ghost peppers.
-First you have to prepare them correctly, including taking out the stem and the pit.
+First, you have to prepare them correctly, including taking out the stem and the pit.
 Thankfully, if you are not comfortable finding what to make with ghost peppers, there are other options like purchasing ghost pepper hot sauce.